vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 permalink: /tag-mobile-sdks/0.9.8/android/validators/
 ---

 The SDK provides validators that can be used to ensure that information entered by the user is valid.
+All validators can be found in the package <code>com.powatag.android.sdk.validators</code>

 There are three types of validators:

-* **Validators** - low level validators that check aspects of a data type (e.g. NotNull, MinLength etc.)
+# Model Validators

+These validators implement the ModelValidator interface which defines one method called `validate` method.
+This method returns  which returns a
+These are used to ensure that a model is valid by checking each of it properties using property validators(e.g. validating AddressDetails).

+# Model Validators

-* **Property validators** - check that a property is valid, often using multiple low level validators (e.g. validating address line1).
+These validators are used to ensure that a property is valid, often using multiple low level validators (e.g. validating address line1).
-* **Model validators** - validate a model by using multiple property validators and return a list<ValidationFailure> of all properties that have errors(e.g. validating AddressDetails)

-The validators can be found in the package <code>com.powatag.android.sdk.validators</code>

-####?
-UKAddressValidator - checks if line1, county, city are less than 256char and that postcode is in correct format
+# Validators
+These low level validators are used to check aspects of a data type (e.g. NotNull, MinLength)

+* **Model validators** -

-The following classes implement the <code>ModelValidator<T><\code> interface which defines one method <code>validate(T input)<\code>:
+The following classes implement the <code>ModelValidator<\code> interface which defines one method <code>validate(T input)<\code>:

 DESCIBE AddressDetailsValidator, CountryAwareCardNumberValidator,CountryAwareAddressDetailValidators, CreditCardValidator, ProfileValidator